 How has the painter – Vermeer, of Delft – managed to make of this town (a small town, admittedly) such a very small and compacted object?

 Vermeer was born in 1632, the same year as Antoini van Leeuwenhoek, great pioneer of the microscope, also of Delft.
-It pleases me to imagine that Vermeer, interested in optics and optical devices, knowing everyone in Delft as everyone knows him, pulled Leeuwenhoek’s microscopical lens over Delft, in his mind’s eye, of course, and rendered it as an animalcule.
+It pleases me to imagine that Vermeer, interested in optics and optical devices, knowing everyone in Delft as everyone knows him, pulled Leeuwenhoek’s microscopical lens over Delft, in his mind’s eye obviously, and rendered it as an animalcule.

-Of course the city does have an ultrastructure, which we experience on a daily basis.
+And the city does indeed have an ultrastructure, which we experience on a daily basis.
 We move through it like an endoscopical eye, peer into its crevices and contours, insinuate ourselves into its invisible chambers.